section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 - Grails
 - Quarkus
 - Micronaut
-- Microprofile among many more...
+- Microprofile

 Applications are built based on algorithms, data structures, while frameworks are chosen based on performance and efficiency.
 Below is a look at the similarities and differences between Quarkus and other Java frameworks such as Spring Boot, Micronaut, and Microprofile.

 #### Quarkus vs Spring Boot
 _**Similarities**:_
-- Both use spring web dependencies
+- Both use spring web dependencies.
-- Have similar REST points
+- Both have similar REST points.
-- Are built using Maven and Gradle into JAR files
+- Both are built using Maven and Gradle into JAR files.
-- Java EE frameworks

 _**Differences**:_
 - Quarkus' applications are faster and more efficient than Spring Boot's.
-Quarkus was built for performance and efficiency, in that it should take the least amount of memory, boot, and response time.
+Quarkus was built for performance and efficiency,taking the least amount of memory, boot, and response time.
 - Quarkus is a modern framework, while Spring Boot has stayed in the industry for a long time.
 - Compared to Quarkus, Spring Boot has a great community due to its time present.
 Quarkus has an increasing community.

 #### Quarkus vs Micronaut
 _**Similarities**:_
-- Both are modern frameworks
+- Both are modern frameworks.
-- Both are built for microservices and serverless applications
+- Both are built for microservices and serverless applications.
-- Both are built for JDK and GraalVM
+- Both are built for JDK and GraalVM.

 _**Differences**:_